 ADD THE FOLLOWING TO THIS SUBSECTION:

+Note to Spec Writer – Section 693 is to be used on all projects with new sewer and storm drain pipelines and structures, rehabilitated manholes, and rehabilitated sewer lines.

 E. Internal Video Inspection.
-Internal video inspection shall be performed by the Contractor a minimum of 30 days after final backfill has been placed and prior to final acceptance by the Contracting Agency.
-This inspection includes 360 degree taping of all storm drain lateral joints.
-The line shall be cleaned and inspected per Subsection 601.03.07 “Video Inspection.”
+Internal video inspection shall be performed by the Contractor per Section 693 – INTERNAL INSPECTION OF SEWER AND STORM DRAIN FACILITIES.

 METHOD OF MEASUREMENT